 Visas are not required of aliens who hold air tickets to a final destination and have booked seats on international airliners flying directly through China and will stay in a transit city for less than 24 hours without leaving the airport.

 As of January 2013, nationals from 45 countries are allowed to transit through Beijing and Shanghai without obtaining a visa.

-There are 8 types of regular visas for China – they are briefly described below – additional details are located in the sections pertaining to why you are travelling to Shanghai.
+There are 8 types of regular visas for China – they are briefly described below – additional details are located in the sections pertaining to why you are traveling to Shanghai.

-C Visa: Issued to crew members to perform duties on board an international train, airliner or other vessel, and their accompanying family members.
+C Visa: Issued to crew members to perform duties onboard an international train, airliner, or another vessel, and their accompanying family members.

 D Visa: Issued to an alien who comes to reside permanently in China.

 F Visa: Issued to an alien who is invited to China for a visit, an investigation, a lecture, to do business, scientific-technological and culture exchanges, short-term advanced studies, or internship for a period of no more than six months.